Institute of Molecular Biology

 and IDP Years 3-5

-The Career Exploration in the Life Sciences course is typically taken in the third or fourth year of training.
-This course teaches self-assessment skills and provides students with information about the types of careers are available to them with their training and gives them the opportunity to research two careers in which they are interest in detail.
-The course features a panel discussion with set of STEM PhD scientists with diverse careers.
-In addition, the course helps students develop professional skills needed to land positions, including CV and cover letter preparation, internship and job search strategies, informational interviewing skills, and elevator pitches.
+The Careers in Bioscience course is typically taken in the third or fourth year of training.
+This course teaches self-assessment skills and provides students with information about the types of careers available to them.
+The course features multiple panel discussions with STEM PhD scientists with diverse careers and gives students the opportunity to research two careers of interest in detail.
+In addition to the course, the Career Development Team offers workshops that help students develop professional skills needed to land positions, including CV and cover letter preparation, internship and job search strategies, informational interviewing skills, and elevator pitches.
+One-on-one career counseling is also available.

-Students also have the option of completing and internship during their training as part of the Life Sciences PhD Internship Program, which will launch in June, 2022.
-A full-time staff member with experience in career counseling manages this program, and helps graduate trainees secure internships and navigate the logistics of completing an internship during their graduate education.
+Students also have the option of completing an internship during their training as part of the Life Sciences PhD Internship Program.
+Career Develop Team members help graduate trainees land internships and navigate the logistics of completing an internship during their graduate education.

 Additional Professional Development and Career Resources can be found here